Culturally-Nuanced Story Generation for Reasoning in Low-Resource Languages: The Case of Javanese and Sundanese: Data Analysis

 \subsection{Overall Statistics}

-For LLM-assisted dataset creation, GPT-4o and Claude model demonstrated the highest efficiency, generating nearly 1,000 clean samples with minimal discarded output, while Mixtral was the least efficient, requiring significantly more samples to reach the same threshold (see Appendix~\ref{sec:overgeneration_distribution}).
-The LLM-generated data does not tend to have a uniform topic distribution due to variations in broken samples.
+For LLM-assisted dataset creation, GPT-4o and Claude demonstrated the highest efficiency, generating nearly 1,000 clean samples with minimal discarded output, while Mixtral was the least efficient, requiring significantly more samples to reach the same threshold.
+The LLM-generated data does not have a uniform topic distribution due to variations in broken samples.

 In total, the LLM-generated datasets contain 72K sentences and approximately 557K words.
-The word distribution across sentence positions remains consistent across the six LLMs, with word counts per position relatively uniform and a median sentence length ranging from 5 to 10 words (see Appendix~\ref{sec:sentence_length_distribution}).

-The MT and Human-written datasets exhibit a similar word distribution pattern to the LLM-generated datasets.
-MT contains around 6K sentences with 44,5K words, while Human-written data has 6,7K sentences with 58,2K words.
+The word distribution across sentence positions remains consistent across the six LLMs, with word counts per position relatively uniform and a median sentence length ranging from 5 to 10 words.
+MT\textsubscript{test}+Human (both with and without localization) and HW datasets exhibit a similar word distribution pattern to the LLM-generated datasets.
+MT contains around 6K sentences with 44,5K words, while HW has 6,7K sentences with 58,2K words.
 Despite the slight difference in word count, both datasets maintain a consistent distribution, with a median sentence length ranging from 4 to 11 words.